docopt/docopt.cpp/README.rst

 ``args['-v']`` will be ``2`` if program was invoked as ``my_program -vv``.
 Same works for commands.

-If your usage patterns allows to match same-named option with argument or positional argument several times, the matched arguments will be collected into a list::
+If your usage pattern allows to match same-named option with argument or positional argument several times, the matched arguments will be collected into a list::